 AMY GOODMAN: Ralph Nader, your reaction to the film?

 RALPH NADER: Well, I react functionally to it.
-I think it’s a very compressed and adroit film over forty years of activity, which really takes a lot of talent to get in there and keep people’s attention.
-And it’s going to inform tens of millions of younger people, certainly under forty years.
-And I hope it will stimulate some of them, and some of the people who watch it in their teen years and their twenties, to say, "You know, we can improve this country and the world.
+I think it’s a very compressed and adroit film over 40 years of activity, which really takes a lot of talent to get in there and keep people’s attention.
+And it’s going to inform tens of millions of younger people, certainly under 40 years.
+And I hope it will stimulate some of them, and some of the people who watch it in their teen years and their twenties, to say, “You know, we can improve this country and the world.
 What are we waiting for?
-Let’s stop rationalizing our own futility and get to work."
+Let’s stop rationalizing our own futility and get to work.”

 AMY GOODMAN: Ralph Nader came to prominence in the early '60s, when he began to take on powerful corporations and work with local activists on their campaigns.
 Let's go to another clip of the film, An Unreasonable Man.

 JIM MUSSELMAN: Once I got everybody going forward on an issue, Ralph would come in and give a speech to really empower them more and say, “You guys aren’t alone here.”